 - What is anion gap in diabetic ketoacidosis?

 - What are the symptoms of diabetic ketoacidosis (DKA)?

 - Can non-diabetic get ketoacidosis?

 If you're willing to know more about one of the acute complications of diabetes, the diabetic ketoacidosis calculator article is the right place.
-You will finally solve the riddle of what is Kussmaul breathing, why is bicarbonate low in diabetic ketoacidosis (DKA), and how does diabetes cause acidosis exactly.
-Have you ever wondered, can non-diabetics get ketoacidosis as well?
+You will finally solve the riddle of what is Kussmaul breathing, why bicarbonate is low in diabetic ketoacidosis (DKA), and how does diabetes cause acidosis exactly.
+Have you ever wondered if non-diabetics can get ketoacidosis as well?
 The diabetic ketoacidosis calculator will give you all the answers!

 We try our best to make our Omni Calculators as precise and reliable as possible.
 However, this tool can never replace a professional doctor's assessment.
 If any health condition bothers you, consult a physician.

 Diabetic ketoacidosis definition (DKA) says it's a condition when three states:

 - Hyperglycemia – Serum glucose >250 mg/dL, informally high blood sugar;